FraioVeio/T0-R0-Parser/README.md

-Edit the CMakeLists.txt file to tell to compiler how to compile your code Remove this and write a readme about your code
+Edit the CMakeLists.txt file to tell to compiler how to compile your code,

+Remove this and write a readme about your code

+Travis will compile and test it for you